Shaglock/cod-camo-tracker/grok_documentation.md

 Active Set Selection: A dropdown allows switching between sets, with progress saved to local storage.

+Import/Export: Import and export sets as JSON files for backup or sharing.

 Persistence: Camos progress is saved to localStorage and persists across page reloads.

 3. Category and Weapon Organization